Healing Is Not Self-Improvement

 “I respond differently without trying.”

-“I am not fighting myself anymore.”
+“I’m not fighting myself anymore.”

 These are not personality changes.

-They are reductions in nervous system threat.
+They are reductions in threat.

-The Nervous System’s Role in Identity and Healing
+The Nervous System’s Role in Identity

-When the nervous system is stuck in survival mode, it prioritizes protection over authenticity.
-This can look like:
+When the nervous system is stuck in survival mode, protection overrides authenticity.

-Saying yes when you mean no
+• Saying yes when you mean no

-Feeling unsafe resting or slowing down
+• Feeling unsafe resting

-Confusing familiarity with safety
+• Confusing familiarity with safety

 Not dramatically.